lorandfazakas/blog/content/blog/hugo-and-github-pages.md

 (*Note: HTTPS certification can take hours after registering a domain, until then you can't check this box)*

-And that's it now you have a working hugo generates site hosted directly from your GitHub repository.
+And that's it.
+Now you have a working website hosted directly from your GitHub repository using a custom domain.